 You'll find Bowdoin alumni working at Google, Apple, the Mayo Clinic, the Boston's Children's Hospital, and on Capitol Hill.
 They are activists, educators, writers, and astronomers.
 Bowdoin graduates are in demand because employers know that they have been through a rigorous program that grows not only their skills, but their intellect—in the classroom, and beyond.

-In their first two years of study, every student must complete one first-year writing seminar, and at least one full-credit course in each of five distribution areas: Mathematical, Computational, or Statistical Reasoning, Inquiry in the Natural Sciences, Exploring Social Difference, International Perspectives, and Visual and Performing Arts.
+In their first two years of study, every student must complete one first-year writing seminar, and at least one full-credit course in each of five distribution areas: mathematical, computational, or statistical reasoning; inquiry in the natural sciences; difference, power, and inequity; international perspectives; and visual and performing arts.

 Declaring a Major